That1M8Head/infriendly/README.md

 > In a world dominated by smarts, perhaps stupid is better…

+## Not Ready Yet

+Infriendly is still under construction, so please check back later.

 ## Preface

 Infriendly is an online web platform for writing textual documents that